 The Manassas Campus is located in western Prince William County on a 100 acre site next to the Manassas National Battlefield.
 The campus primarily serves the residents of western Prince William and Fairfax counties and the cities of Manassas and Manassas Park.
 In 1999, the Mary Louise Jackson Amphitheater was opened.
 In Spring 2012, the Harry J. Parrish Hall opened at the Manassas Campus.

 The Medical Education Campus (MEC) opened in the Fall of 2003 in Springfield.
 The MEC is a collaborative effort between NOVA, George Mason University, Virginia Commonwealth University and regional public school systems.
 The MEC offers many different health-related programs and features state-of-the-art classrooms and laboratories, dental clinics and a clinical practice site for nursing and allied health students.
-The MEC offers a special nursing program called Momentum 2+1 that specifically prepares graduates to transfer to the Bachelor of Science Degree in Nursing at George Mason University.
+The MEC offers a special nursing program that specifically prepares graduates to transfer to the Bachelor of Science Degree in Nursing at George Mason University.
 The MEC is also a member of the NoVa HealthFORCE, an initiative of The Northern Virginia Health Care Workforce Alliance (NVHCWA), addressing issues in the Health Care profession.

-Academic Divisions: Allied Health and Nursing
+Academic Divisions: Health Sciences and Nursing

 Under the endorsement of the Loudoun Campus, Reston Center opened for classes in Spring 2006.

 The Reston Center offers courses in Biotechnology, Communication Design, Early Childhood, ESL, Geography and Geospatial Technology, Historic Preservation, Horticulture, Interior Design, Music recording Technology, Motorcycle Rider Training and Veterinary Technology.